Jeff-Russ/ror-guides/rails-understand.md

 Notice the title says "destroy records" and not "delete records".
 There is a `delete` method bypasses some Rails features and will not behaive as you expect so it's better to use the `destroy` method.
+THe `delete` method will leave you with an "orphaned row" and `destroy` will not.
 After you run find:

 	> teacher.destroy # runs DELETE on actual database only
 		=> you'll see a "frozen hash" here